-Address: 810 Stevens Grove Church Rd, Lexington
+Address: 810 Stevens Grove Church Road, Lexington, GA

 The farm is also home to a fun glamping experience…we stayed overnight on the blueberry farm in a canvas tent…had dinner with the owners…and loved exploring the area.

 Address: 1839 Prospect Road, Lawrenceville